mackworth/cTiVo/README.md

 The current release is here:  https://github.com/mackworth/cTiVo/releases/ Please let us know of any problems or suggestions at [Issues](https://github.com/mackworth/cTiVo/issues).

+If your cTiVo has suddenly lost RPC functions (like Remote Control, Play/Delete, SkipMode) after May 5, 2024, then you [need an updated  TiVo certificate.](#updating-tivo-certificate)

 ## Automatic Download and Conversions
 * Auto-discovery of all your TiVos (using Bonjour).
 * Drag/drop and contextual menus for ease of use; submit, reschedule, delete all by dragging the shows.